 Now I have tremendous respect for the time and effort it takes to become an MD and the vital and difficult challenges you all face.
 But the role of being an MD requires a clear-eyed view of the world that puts patient care first, and that starts with nutrition, because you are treating a complex organism, not one small part of it.
 It’s ON YOU to recognize that and take action.
 Medical school was just a start, not an end, and it taught you more than a few things that are now debunked.
 And those mentors you had... they might have been brilliant thought leaders if you were lucky, but some (many?) might have been paint-by-numbers follow-the-guidelines types.
 Don’t become that.
 Yes I know there are plenty of “immediate action required” exceptions across the medical field, but that is implicit in all I say here.

-Practicing medicine well is not about following toxic and financially-driven intellectually toxic guidelines that are sometimes scientifically dubious at best.
+Practicing medicine well is not about following “accepted” and financially-driven intellectually guidelines that are sometimes scientifically dubious at best, and often toxic.
 It is about questioning those guidelines rigorously, constantly increasing your knowledge especially including emerging and diverging viewpoints all in order to make the entire organism (patient) fundamentally healthy via nutrition and then and ONLY THEN resorting to pharmacological means.
 Having that prescription pad quick to hand rather than first addressing Health of the Total Organism is an abdication of your ethical and professional obligations.
-Yeah, that’s right—if you just felt a knee jerk, you have a problem your competence.
+Yeah, that’s right—if you just felt a knee jerk, you have a competence problem.
 You must go to great pains to rule out all nutritional deficiencies before 'meds', and over time you must pace and guide your patients along the path of better and better dietary and other practices while accepting that some of them will teach YOU a thing or two.
 Do you do embrace that idea each and every day for each and every patient?